brittanyrw/emojiscreen/README.md

 ### Adding or Updating Features Contributions

-* [Find an Issue](https://github.com/brittanyrw/emojiscreen/issues) that you would like to complete.
+* [Find an Issue](https://github.com/brittanyrw/emojiscreen/issues) that you would like to complete or [create an Issue](https://github.com/brittanyrw/emojiscreen/issues) if you have an idea for a new feature.
 * If someone is already assigned an Issue, please move on to another Issue.
 If the Issue has not been assigned, comment inside of the Issue stating that you would like to work on that item.
 * Wait for confirmation from the maintainers before working on the Issue.
 * After you receive confirmation, complete the Issue and submit a Pull Request.